Last updated on January 31st, 2021 at 01:17 pm

 The Coral Vine Plant – (Antigonon leptopus) Is a fast-growing vine that does well in the southwest part of the U.S. The leaves are heart-shaped and fast-growing twigs that can easily climb fences, trellis, and arbors.

 The Coral Vine plant will attract butterflies, bees, and birds no matter where you live.

-During late spring and early fall, you can see these vines blooming throughout the southwest region.
+During late spring and early fall, you can see these vines blooming throughout the southwest valley region.

 Coral Vine is native to Mexico and thrives in hot dry climates but does better if watered more often.
 It does tolerate poor soil but does better with well-composted soil.

 This vine is an invasive species and I would think twice before planting it around other wanted plants such as roses, geraniums, and other plants that are susceptible to invasive vines.
 The seeds spread and germinate quickly.

 Fertilize lightly during the flowering season usually late summer early fall.
 A very hardy vine that is not susceptible to diseases or insects.
 However, sometimes aphids and mealybugs will attack this vine.
 Follow this link for further information.
 Insects and diseases on plants.